The STD Project’s been up and running for a little over 7 months now.

 Their responses weren’t unique in that I hadn’t heard them before, but it lead me to think about my minimal replies of, ‘Haha, yes, all kinds of people contract STDs,’ and ‘Well, that’s good.
 You’re lucky.’

-In the past, I’ve written about people saying they wouldn’t touch me with a ten foot pole now knowing I have genital herpes.
-Another friend recently reported back about her guy friend who said, ‘Well, she’s definitely out of the running now,’ after telling him she was coming to visit me and explaining what I do professionally.
+In the past, I’ve written about people saying they wouldn’t touch me with a ten foot pole now that they know I have genital herpes.
+Another friend recently reported back about her male friend who said, ‘Well, she’s definitely out of the running now,’ – this was after telling him she was coming to visit me and explaining what I do professionally.

 The issue for me lies in the message I could be subsequently sending about their perceptions of people with STDs and the misconception that they have never had an STD at all.

 My Response or Lack Thereof

 What makes these conversations cumbersome, to me, is the times and places they often occur.

 They rarely happen while I’m sipping a cup of coffee in my living room.
 More often, they’re while we’re making pizzas in the kitchen, while we’re in the middle of a crowded bar, or I hear them from friends of friends.